What is Building Decarbonization?

 New City Facilities

-The City has committed to electrifying municipal buildings upon rebuild or significant remodel.
-The new City Hall building, part of the Civic Center Modernization Project, will be a LEED Platinum, zero-net energy and all-electric building.
-The City Hall is scheduled to be complete in 2023.
+The City has committed to electrifying municipal buildings upon rebuilding or significant remodels.
+The new City Hall building, part of the Civic Center Modernization Project, is a 120,000-square-foot, four-story LEED Platinum, net-zero energy, and all-electric building.
+City Hall became open to the public in March 2023.

 Play 2.3: Achieve All-Electric New Construction